-APPENDIX C SAMPLE IMPLEMENTATION ACTIONS
+SAMPLE SAMPLE IMPLEMENTATION ACTIONS

 The LADAP outlines community-identified goals and strategies but is not an implementation plan.
-Sonoma County's Master Plan for Aging Action Teams will incorporate LADAP strategies into their work: however, advancing this plan will also require strong coordination and collaboration across city leadership, County departments, community partners, and funders.
+Sonoma County's Master Plan for Aging Action Teams will incorporate LADAP strategies into their work; however, advancing this plan will also require strong coordination across city and county departments and close collaboration with community partners and funders.
 This appendix offers example actions as a starting point for implementation.
 As funding, partnerships, and local conditions evolve, these examples are intended to be illustrative and will need further refinement and expansion through future planning efforts.